Longitudinal Polaritons in Crystals: Light-matter Hamiltonian in the Lorenz gauge

-where $a_j$ is the annihilation operator for the vector potential $\mathbf A_j$ and $a_0$ for the scalar potential $A_0(\mathbf k)=\rho(\mathbf k)$.
-Since the dipole displacement is small compared to the lattice constant $a$ the interaction Hamiltonian is, Methods,
+where $a_j$ is the annihilation operator for the vector potential.
+Here $\mu$ runs between 0 and 3, 0 being related to the scalar potential $A_0(x_\mu)=\Phi(x_\mu)$.
+The creation and annihilation operators for the vector potential obey cannonical commutation relations, the scalar potential has some exquisite properties: $(a_0)^\dag=-a_0^\dag$ and $[a_0,a_0^\dag]=-1$. $a_0$ commutes with the other operators.
+Following the work of Babiker \cite{Babiker1982,Gupta1950,Bleuler1950}, the Hamiltonian for the free electromagnetic field in the Lorenz gauge is